Udant02/House-Price-Prediction-and-Analysis/README.md

 # House-Price-Prediction-and-Analysis

-The prediction of house prices is a fundamental taskin the real estate industry, as it helps buyers, sellers, and real estate agents to make informed decisions.
+The prediction of house prices is a fundamental task in the real estate industry, as it helps buyers, sellers, and real estate agents to make informed decisions.
 I have created a machine learning model for house price prediction using a dataset of housing market data.
 The model is trained on a variety of features such as location,